Where to Stay in Zurich First Time: Best Areas

 Despite its reputation, Zurich isn’t just a city popular with high flying businessmen, it is also a destination becoming more and more popular with tourists.
 With its rich history, serene Lake Zurich, high-end shopping, and fancy chocolates, as well as the culture and architecture creeping across from neighboring Bavaria, Zurich is definitely well worth a visit.

-Zürich’s Old Town is the best area to stay in Zurich for first-timers due to its proximity to the city’s most famous attractions and many choices in accommodations.
-Booking hotel in this area, you will be located in the heart of the city, within walking distance to the finest shops, bars and restaurants.
+Zürich’s Old Town is the overall best area to stay in Zurich for first-time visitors due to its proximity to iconic attractions and a wide selection of accommodations for all budgets.
+Staying here offers easy access to major sights and some of the city’s finest shops, bars and restaurants.

-If this is your first visit, I recommend stay at least three days in Zurich, but 4-5 day is a good amount of time to explore the financial capital of Switzerland.
-Three days is enough to see beautiful sights Zurich has to offer, to enjoy the food and drink; to get the sense of the city.
+If this is your first visit, I recommend spending three to five days in Zurich, which is a good amount of time to explore major sights, to enjoy the food and drink, and to get the sense of the city.
 If you have more days, you can take a day trip to Lucerne, Mount Titlis, Swiss Alps or Basel.

 💖 Best Area First Timers:City Centre – Altstadt (Old Town)